What is a Care Specialism?

 Under 65 Years

-A care service who is registered for under 65-year-olds is able to care for adults who have care requirements a little earlier than the vast majority of people.
-This may be because they have been diagnosed with an illness/condition 0r have had an accident which has affected their ability to live independently without support.
+A care service registered for under-65-year-olds can care for adults who have care requirements a little earlier than the vast majority of people.
+This may be because they have been diagnosed with an illness or condition or have had an accident that has affected their ability to live independently without support.

 Younger Adults (18-25)